l4nk332/conssert/README.md

   needing to transpile for testing (as with node-based testing frameworks).
 - Make setting up a testing environment as simple and painless as possible with **zero configuration necessary**.

+> **Conssert is not suited for projects that are transpiled due to its utilization of the [native ES Module standard](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/) found in the browser.**

 ## Installation